tianle91/astroturf/README.md

 # Astroturf
 Curious how users might respond to a submission or comment?
 Me too.
 - Hosted at [http://64.137.143.175](http://64.137.143.175) sometimes (when I'm not gaming).
 - Bot responds to “what would u/xxx say” or something similar.
+Currently only monitors [r/AskReddit](https://www.reddit.com/r/AskReddit).

 ## Architecture
 <img src="./Architecture.svg">